 One of the main issues in economics is the extent to which the government should intervene in the economy.
 Free market economists argue that government intervention should be strictly limited as government intervention tends to cause an inefficient allocation of resources.
 However, others argue there is a strong case for government intervention in different fields.

-Summary of whether should the government intervene in the economy.
+This is a summary of whether should the government intervene in the economy.

 Arguments for government intervention

-- Greater Equality – redistribute income and wealth to improve equality of opportunity and equality of outcome
+- Greater equality – redistribute income and wealth to improve equality of opportunity and equality of outcome.

-- Market Failure – Markets fail to take into account externalities and are likely to under-produce public / merit goods.
+- Market failure – Markets fail to take into account externalities and are likely to under-produce public / merit goods.
 For example, governments can subsidise or provide goods with positive externalities.